-In the last few years, the word "modal" has started to appear as the fiber content on clothing and linens labels.
-While the word may be new to shoppers looking for pajamas, underwear, and other clothes, modal is actually just a type of rayon fabric that is made specifically from the fibers of the beech tree.
+The word "modal" started to appear as the fiber content on clothing and linens labels as the new material gained popularity.
+While the word might sound exotic, modal is actually just a type of rayon fabric that is made specifically from the fibers of the beech tree.

 Modal is classified as a bio-based textile and is a registered trademark of Lenzing AG, an Austrian company specializing in textiles and fibers.
 The concept of modal fibers was developed in Japan in 1951.
 Lenzing started selling its version of modal fibers commercially in 1964.
 Brand names include Lenzing Modal, China Modal, and Formatex.
 Lenzing has also developed MicroModal and MicroModal Air creating a lighter weight microfiber fabric from the beechwood fibers.

 Modal fabric can be a knit or a woven fabric.
 It is very soft, drapes well, resists creasing, and has a smooth lustrous finish.
 The fibers are often blended with cotton, spandex, wool, and other fibers because of its silky qualities.
 Because modal is both absorbent and air permeable or breathable, it is cool to the touch.

 The fibers take and hold dye easily resulting in deep, brilliant colors and produce no dye bleeding during cleaning.

 Modal is 50 percent less resistant to shrinkage than cotton and tends to pill less as a result of the strength of the longer fibers and lower friction on the surface.
 Unlike some rayon fabrics, modal will not become misshapen when washed due to the strength of the fibers.